ElizabethBell/assignment_5_Elizabeth_Bell/2/README.md

 gcc -fopenmp -o first first.c

-All my data was compiled with a scheduling type of dynamic,100000, but if you want, you can still use something else
+All my data was compiled with a scheduling type of dynamic,100000, but if you want, you can still use static or a different number of iterations.

 Output from script.sh on Mamba: